 Begin the Healing Process

-- Be kind and gentle to yourself.
-Avoid the “could’ve and the should’ve” statements.
+Be kind and gentle to yourself.
+Avoid the “could’ve and should’ve” statements.

-- Seek the help of a grief counselor.
-Professional help in often a valuable tool in the healing process.
+Seek the help of a grief counselor.
+Professional help is often a valuable tool in the healing process.